China, Pakistan To Deepen Strategic Cooperation: Chinese CG - UrduPoint

 Elaborating China's 75 years journey, especially after launch of the reform and opening up policy in 1978, China has achieved remarkable economic and social development.
 China has maintained an average annual economic growth rate of 8.9% for 45 consecutive years, increasing its economic scale by 47 times.
 It has become the world’s largest industrial manufacturer, largest trading nation, largest foreign exchange reserve holder, and the second-largest economy, he added.

-He said China does not pursue the path of great power rivalry, nor does it follow the traditional approach of emerging nations challenging established powers.
-It does not engage in colonialism, or enslave underdeveloped countries.
-It does not undermine the existing international political structure, challenge the international order, or pursue spheres of influence.
-Instead, China advocates for the principle of peaceful coexistence and strives to live in harmony and develop together with all countries in the world.

-He said nowadays, China will work with all countries in the world to promote the building of a community with a shared future for mankind and implement the Global Development Initiative, Global Security Initiative, and Global Civilization Initiative proposed by President Xi Jinping, and actively advocate an equal and orderly multipolar world and a universally beneficial and inclusive economic globalization.
+He said nowadays, China will work with all countries in the world to promote the building of a community with a shared future for mankind and implement the Global Development Initiative, Global Security Initiative, and Global Civilization Initiative proposed by President Xi Jinping.

-He also outlined China’s eight actions for global development, including : on top of RMB 700 billion yuan added financing windows and an additional RMB 80 billion yuan injection into the Silk Road Fund, China is moving ahead with the development of the multidimensional Belt and Road connectivity network to build a green Silk Road and empower a digital Silk Road.

-Implement the Global Development Initiative, build the Global South research center, and put to good use of the 20 billion US dollars of development funds to support developing countries.
-Join theGlobal Alliance Against Hunger and Poverty and support the G20 in continuing to convene the Development MinisterialMeeting, and will stay a committed host of the International Conference on Food Lossand Waste.

 Recent Stories